What and When is Campus Race to Zero Waste?

-Campus Race to Zero Waste (formerly known as RecycleMania) is an annual competition among universities in the US and Canada which measures and compares campus waste reduction efforts over an eight-week period from January 31st to March 27th, 2021.
-Through Campus Race to Zero Waste educational efforts, UNT is on a mission to engage students, staff, and faculty in sustainable everyday practices that divert items from the landfill and make recycling and waste reduction both accessible and meaningful.
-Our campus competes in the Stephen K. Gaski Per Capita challenge, which means we'll measure and report the weights of paper, cardboard, and bottles/cans recycled on campus on a per person basis each week.
-UNT’s Campus Race to Zero Waste campaign is hosted by the We Mean Green Fund.
-UNT Facilities and the University Union support and assist in measuring the weights of collected recyclables each week of the competition.
+Campus Race to Zero Waste (formerly known as RecycleMania) is an annual competition among universities in the US and Canada which measures and compares campus waste reduction efforts over an eight-week period.
+The 2021 Campus Race to Zero Waste competition was held from January 31st to March 27th, 2021.
+Through Campus Race to Zero Waste educational efforts, UNT aimed to engage students, staff, and faculty in sustainable everyday practices that divert items from the landfill and make recycling and waste reduction both accessible and meaningful.
+Our campus participated in the Stephen K. Gaski Per Capita challenge, which means we measured and reported the weights of paper, cardboard, and bottles/cans recycled on campus on a per person basis each week.
+UNT’s Campus Race to Zero Waste campaign was hosted by the We Mean Green Fund.
+UNT Facilities and the University Union supported and assisted in measuring the weights of collected recyclables each week of the competition.

 8 Rs of Reducing Waste